effectivecore/core/readme.md

         property_2: value 2 …
         property_N: value N
       array_1
-      - item_1: value 1
+      - key_1: value 1
-      - item_2: value 2 …
+      - key_2: value 2 …
-      - item_N: value N
+      - key_N: value N

-At the same time, both objects (instances of class-patterns) and arrays can have any nesting levels and contain inside any other objects or arrays.

-After parsing "*.data" files, the result is converted to PHP code (single tree of objects — instances of class-patterns), after which it is saved to files "dynamic/cache/cache-*.php" separately for each kind of entity, as shown in the example below:
-- dynamic/cache/data--blocks.php
-- dynamic/cache/data--breadcrumbs.php
-- dynamic/cache/data--file_types.php
-and so on.

-The example described above will be converted to a PHP file of the following form:
+After clearing the cache, a special mechanism finds each such file in the "modules" and "system" directories, parses it, converts to PHP code and distributes to files in the "dynamic/cache" directory.
+The whole procedure takes a few seconds and is executed only if changes are made to the global NoSQL tree (usually when saving system settings via the administrative interface).
+An example of such a PHP file is shown below.

     namespace effcore {
       cache::$data['demo'] = new \stdClass;